 Robin Ried, Senior Manager, Urban Planning, Bloomberg Associates and Van Alen Institute Board Member

 Hou de Sousa: Ziggy

 Ziggy is a kaleidoscopic beacon for the people of New York.
-On view November 18, 2019–January 1, 2020, Ziggy celebrates the holiday season with vibrant hues and playful gestures.
-Composed of painted rebar and 27,000 feet of iridescent cord, this lightweight structure dynamically filters its surroundings with shifting patterns, color, and light.
-Its winding form frames views of the Flatiron District’s many attractions and landmarks, while also serving as seating for locals and visitors seeking a moment of respite.
+On view November 18, 2019–January 1, 2020, Ziggy celebrated the holiday season with vibrant hues and playful gestures.
+Composed of painted rebar and 27,000 feet of iridescent cord, this lightweight structure dynamically filtered its surroundings with shifting patterns, color, and light.
+Its winding form framed views of the Flatiron District’s many attractions and landmarks, while also serving as seating for locals and visitors seeking a moment of respite.